-We recommend reading our airsoft gun guide first to get familiar with general airsoft concepts.
+We recommend reading our best airsoft gun guide first, to learn more about basics of airsoft guns.

 The M4 platform in the airsoft community is one of the most popular options because it is adaptable, ergonomic, and very easy to learn and master.